-In this case, the second endpoint must also be an ATM endpoint, as VPC circuits only support ATM endpoints.
+In this case, the second endpoint must also be an ATM Cell endpoint on a CBX or GX switch, as VPC circuits only support ATM endpoints.

 In the case of ServiceName, the endpoint is identified by the network number, the name of the ServiceName binding, and the VPI/VCI pair or DLCI number (depending on endpoint type).
-Specify the second endpoint with the attribute CVA_CircuitEndpoint2.
+Specify the second endpoint with the attribute CVA\CircuitEndpoint2.